BitcoinCash1/Projects-BCH-Donations/README.md

-# Projects/Websites that accept Donations in BCH
+# Projects that accept Donations/Payments in BCH

-## Projects accepting BCH Donations
+## Projects accepting Bitcoin Cash Donations

 The following projects / websites accepts _donations_ in **Bitcoin Cash** (`BCH`).
 In no particular order.